Skip to main content

 • Compute-intensive: Minimum 2 GPUs (1 for vLLM, 1 for training)

-• High-quality teaching examples: ~900 carefully curated adaptive teaching demonstrations from Arc-ATLAS-Teach-v0
+• High-quality teaching examples: ~900 carefully curated adaptive dual-agent demonstrations from Arc-ATLAS-Teach-v0

 • Math-trained foundation: Teacher model trained as expert in reasoning, sequential thinking, and complex problem decomposition